Endocrine Disorders: Signs, Causes, and Modern Treatments

 • Blood Tests: These can measure hormone levels and help identify imbalances.

-• Imaging Tests: Ultrasound, CT scans, and MRI can help visualize endocrine glands and detect tumors.
+• Imaging Tests: Ultrasound, CT scans, and MRI can help visualise endocrine glands and detect tumors.

 • Biopsy: In some cases, a tissue sample may be taken to diagnose tumors or other abnormalities.

-• Stimulation or Suppression Tests: These tests assess how well an endocrine gland is functioning by stimulating or suppressing hormone production and measuring the response.
+• Stimulation or Suppression Tests: These tests evaluate the functioning of an endocrine gland by stimulating or suppressing hormone production and measuring the resulting response.

 Medications